-Pastors are not more important than the other members of God’s household; however, they are the human leaders of it.
-The pastor’s job is to take care of his church, and it is the church’s job to take care of their pastors.
+Pastors aren’t more important than the other members of God’s household; however, they are the human leaders of it.
+The pastor’s job is to take care of his church, and it’s the church’s job to take care of their pastors.

-Those who proclaim the gospel should make their living by the gospel (1 Cor.
-9:14).
+Those who proclaim the gospel should make their living by the gospel (1 Corinthians 9:14).